Contributors

 Choose a service with care

-• Use a reputable generative AI service, which can be found in the Apple App and Google stores or use a service directly from your browser.
-Be cautious about using experimental new AI tools.
+• Use a reputable generative AI service, which can be found in the Apple App and Google stores.
+Be cautious about using experimental new AI tools, and disable “model learning/” You do not need to be part of the data collection process.

 • Create a strong program password to stop others from gaining access to your chat history